Home » What Causes Low Water Pressure in Your House and How to Fix it

 Fix: Inspect the Well Pump

-If you have a well, check the pressure gauge on the well pump.
+Check the pressure gauge on the well pump.
 It should read between 40 and 60 psi.
-If it is reading lower than this, the well pump may need to be adjusted, repaired, or replaced.
-If you see that the psi is lower than above, the well pressure switch may need to be adjusted.
-If you don’t have experience adjusting a well pressure switch, it would be better to contact a professional to avoid damaging the pump and end up costing more.
+If the well is reading lower than this, the well pump may need to be adjusted, repaired, or replaced.

 Problem 10: Water Saving Aerators in Fixtures